Master of Science in Operations Research

 Students may complete a Master of Science in Operations Research in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
 The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors.
 The integrated 32-semester-hour degree and certificate will require 16 hours of advisor-approved operations research technical courses.

-Upon graduation, students who pursue this program may work in industry or may continue their studies by pursuing the PhD in Industrial Engineering.
+Upon graduation, students who pursue the MS in Operations Research may work in industry or may continue their studies by pursuing the PhD in Industrial Engineering.
 These extensive programs and course work allow for the selection of a degree that meets a wide range of personal and professional goals.

 Admissions & Aid